BareMetalTestLab/baremetal-ci-docker/scripts/README.md

 1. Loads common functions
 2. Sets up work directories
 3. Checks J-Link devices
-4. Loads and starts the appropriate runner based on `CI_PLATFORM`
+4. Loads and starts the appropriate runner based on `RUNNER_PLATFORM`

 ## Benefits of New Structure